Shivix/prefix/README.md

 Account = test
 ```

-Currently can use ^ and | and SOH as delimiters
+Currently can use ^ and | and SOH as delimiters.

-Use `prefix --help` to see possible arguments to pass it.
+Use `prefix --help` or `man prefix` for more details.

-Comes with a manpage but cargo will currently not install it automatically

 ## Installation
 Can be installed using: